-The sportsman who is not at the billiard must attend his turn, standing or sitting at the place allocated, abstaining from any gesture or noise which could disturb his opponent.
+The sportsman who is not at the billiard must attend his turn, standing or sitting at the place provided for it, abstaining from any gesture or noise which could disturb his opponent.

 These places will be a chair and/or a limit drawn on the floor which must not be exceeded.